Celebrate Canada with activity and engagement!

 It’s Canada’s 150th and Canadians are making it a point to explore, experience and cherish their country.
 Visit National Parks, take part in community activities and festivals, explore your city, plan a trip to another providence.
 And it's not just Canadians, it is a great time to visit and Canadians are proud to play host to all our visiting neighbours.

-Here's our shortlist of best ways to take advantage of the Canada 150 initiative!
+Here's our shortlist of the best ways to take advantage of the Canada 150 initiative!

 Skate - From the Rideau Canal to the homemade backyard rinks in small-town throughout Canada, Skating is a great activity for the 150th.
 Hockey, figure skating, speed skating, or even shuffling around the rink trying not to faceplant, enjoy some time on skates this year.